 A measuring spoon/syringe/vessel must be provided by the parent/carer, and the dose of medicine is measured using this.
 Instructions on the medication label must be followed.
 Wherever possible, the spoon/syringe/vessel should be handed to the pupil for them to administer the dose themselves.
 Each individual pupil's spoon/syringe/vessel should be cleaned and kept with their own medication.

-Tablets/capsules
+Due to the age of our children, tablets/capsules are not to be administered.
+Any parent/carer requesting the use of tablets/capsules will be immediately advised to seek GP advice.